All Episodes

 Freedom of speech is too vague.

-Judges must look at the real world context, not focused solely on the framers' intent, as Scalia has argued, because society is constantly evolving, said uh Justice Breyer, let me let you listen to him in his own words.
+Judges must look at the real world context, not focus solely on the framers' intent, as Scalia has argued, because society is constantly evolving, said Justice Breyer.

 He was on Fox News Sunday with Chris Wallace yesterday.

-First question you voted in 2003 to uphold the McCain Feingold campaign finance reform law.
+First question, you voted in 2003 to uphold the McCain-Feingold campaign finance reform law.

-Now you acknowledge that by setting spending limits on advertising, you were, as you put it, interfering with free speech.
+Now, you acknowledge that by setting spending limits on advertising, you were, as you put it, interfering with free speech.

-But you said that there's a higher purpose here, higher than the first amendment.
+But you said that there's a higher purpose here, higher than the First Amendment.

 The very point of speech in an election is to get a message across.

-Uh uh I uh uh this this is this is nothing but personal policy preferences, substituting for the law, personal policy preferences being uh made into law by activist liberal judges.
+If this kind of thinking from a Supreme Court justice does not concern you, level playing field, this is nothing but personal policy preferences substituting for the law, personal policy preferences being made into law by activist liberal judges.

 Here's the next question from Chris Wallace.